Permutation Tests for Infection Graphs: Simulations

 \section{Simulations}

-We performed simulations to assess the performance of our permutation test.
+This section reports the results of additional simulations we performed to validate our permutation test.
 Our main interest was to explore the power of our test on various graphs.
 We compared the algorithms proposed in \cite{milling2015}, computed with respect to the following test statistics: \begin{enumerate} \item The \emph{infection radius} $R(\infected)$, defined by

 where \(d_{\graphset}(u, v)\) is the length of the shortest path connecting \(u\) to \(v\) in $\graphset$. \item The \emph{Steiner minimal tree}, defined for a subset of vertices \(M\) in a connected graph \(\graphset\) to be a subtree of minimal edge weight containing all vertices in \(M\) \cite{gilbert1968}.
 Here, $M$ is the set of infected vertices and each edge has unit weight.